 One of the hidden powers of investing in leverage points is that you don't need total organizational alignment to do it.
 To write a technical vision or roll out a best practice, you need that sort of buy-in, which is why I recommend starting with leverage points.
 However, if you've exhausted the accessible impact from leverage points, it may be time to move on to driving broader organizational alignment.

-Effective organizations marshall the majority of their efforts towards a shared vision.
-If you plot every project, every technical decision really, as a vector on a grid, the more those vectors point in the same direction, the more you’ll accomplish over time.
-Conversely, some of the most impressive engineers I’ve worked with created vectors with an extraordinary magnitude but a misaligned direction, and ultimately harmed their organization as they attempted to lead it.
+Effective organizations marshal the majority of their efforts towards a shared vision.
+If you plot every technical decision as a vector on a grid, the more those vectors point in the same direction, the more you'll accomplish over time.
+Conversely, some of the most impressive engineers I've worked with created vectors with an extraordinary magnitude but a misaligned direction.
+Ultimately those engineers harmed their organizations in their attempts to lead it.

 Your fundamental tools for aligning technical vectors are:

 - Give direct feedback.
-When folks run into misalignment, the first answer is often process change, but instead start with simply giving direct feedback to the individuals who you believe are misaligned.
-As much as they’re missing your context, you’re missing theirs, and a kind, clear conversation can often prevent years of unnecessary process.
+When folks run into misalignment, the first answer is often process change, but instead, start with simply giving direct feedback to the individuals who you believe are misaligned.
+As much as they're missing your context, you're missing theirs, and a quick conversation can often prevent years of unnecessary process.

 - Encapsulate your approach in your workflows and tooling.
 Documentation of a clear vision is helpful, but some folks simply won't study your document.
 Deliberate tools create workflows that nurture habits far better than training and documentation.
 For example, provisioning a new service might require going to a website that requires you to add a link to a technical spec for that service.
 Another approach might be blocking deploys to production if the service doesn't have an on-call setup established, with someone currently on-call, and that individual must also have their push notifications enabled.